centaretraining/azuretraining/02-azure-shell.md

         }
       }
     ]
-    ```

-    AZ Powershell module
-    ```
-    Name     : Visual Studio Premium with MSDN
-    Id       : 12345678-90ab-cdef-1234-567890123456
-    TenantId : 12345678-90ab-cdef-1234-567890123456
-    State    : Enabled

-    Name     : Azure Free Trial
-    Id       : 12345678-90ab-cdef-1234-567890123456
-    TenantId : 12345678-90ab-cdef-1234-567890123456
-    State    : Enabled
-    ```

-7. **If you have more than one subscription** - Find the name of your Azure subscription you want to use and set the current subscription for both the Azure Powershell module and AZ CLI, we will be using both.
+3. **If you have more than one subscription** - Find the name of your Azure subscription you want to use and set the current subscription.
+You MSDN subscription will likely be the "Visual Studio Enterprise" one.

     Azure CLI
     ```powershell
     az account set --subscription "Your Subscription Name"
     ```

-    AZ Powershell module
-    ```powershell
-    Set-AzContext -Subscription "Your Subscription Name"
-    ```

     All commands you run will now be performed on this subscription.

-8. Create some Powershell variables that will be referenced in other exercises:
+4. Create a PowerShell variable for the resource group.
+We'll be using variables throughout the lab:

     ```powershell
     # Set this string to the resource group you made in exercise 1 to store your Azure SQL Server.
-    $resourceGroupName = "azure-training-rg"
+    $resourceGroupName = "<resource group from the previous exercise>"

-    # This is a string that will be added to some resource names to make sure there are no name conflicts among the class attendees.
-Many Azure resources require a name that is globally unique so public DNS entries can be assigned to them.
-    # You can set this to any short string you think will make your resource names (like your user name).
-    $uniqueString = "$(Get-Random 99999)"
-    Write-Host "Your unique string is '$uniqueString', take note of this value for future exercises"
     ```
   >If you close the Azure Shell window or if it resets, you'll need to recreate your shell variables.
-You might want to keep track of these using the build in editor.
+You might want to keep track of these in a text file.

-9. View the resource group properties to make sure you set it correctly:
+5. View the resource group properties to make sure you set it correctly:

     Azure CLI
     ```powershell
     az group show --name "$resourceGroupName"
     ```

-    AZ Powershell module
+6. Clone the Git repository with all of the exercises and code.
+If you don't have git installed, go to the repository and download the zip file.

     ```powershell
-    Get-AzResourceGroup -Name $resourceGroupName
-    ```

-10. Change to your home directory.
-Any files uploaded to this directory will be persisted across sessions in the storage account you created earlier.

-    ```powershell
-    cd $home
-    ```

-11. Clone the Git repository with all of the exercises and code.

-    ```powershell
+    cd <wherever you want to put the code>
     git clone https://github.com/centaretraining/azuretraining
     ```

-12. Change the current working directory to the **azuretraining** folder.
+7. Change the current working directory to the **azuretraining** folder.
 All exercises will assume you are in this subfolder:

     ```powershell
-    cd $home/azuretraining
+    cd <code directory>/azuretraining
     ```

-You are now ready to start!

-**KEEP THIS BROWSER WINDOW OPEN!** We will reuse some of the variables and environment settings
+### Further Exploration
+Use `az help` to explore the Azure CLI and some of the commands.
+Each command also has it's own help.
+For example `az group --help`

 Next: [Create a SQL Server](03-azure-sql.md)